 Pregnancy with HIBM

 During my pregnancy:

-To my surprise during my pregnancy I actually had more strength and energy than I did before or after my pregnancy.
-I was careful to watch my weight and I tried to eat healthy as well as go on walks.
+To my surprise, during my pregnancy, I actually had more strength and energy than I did before or after my pregnancy.
+I was careful to watch my weight and I tried to eat healthily as well as go on walks.
 The only extra health concern I had was gestational diabetes.
-By the end of my pregnancy it did get a little harder to walk because of all the extra weight, but I was able to still take walks at least.
+By the end of my pregnancy, it did get a little harder to walk because of all the extra weight, but I was able to still take walks at least.

 After the baby’s birth:

 Because of my diagnosis of HIBM, my doctor had to deliver my baby via C-section.
 I was able to deliver a perfectly healthy baby.
 Her life, smiles, sounds, and development has brought me so much joy and happiness.
 This has made living with HIBM much more bearable.
 After delivering, I did need to take the time to rest and recover.
 Especially since I delivered via C-section.
 Fortunately, my mom was able to come and stay with me during and after pregnancy.
 Between my mom and my husband's help I was able to manage just fine with a newborn.
 During this time period, I noticed my arm became weaker and the pain started to increase.
 I am not sure the cause of this.
 It could be a number of different things.
 Either from holding my baby, lack of physical therapy or the HIBM getting worse.
 After three months my mom had to return home, and my pain was increasing, so my husband and I decided to hire a part time nanny to help around the house and with the baby.
 Now life is much better and I am able to go on living a relatively normal life.
 My daughter has given me more reason and hope to go on living even with this disease.
 She has brought new light to my life and I am so happy with my decision to go ahead and have a baby.